jaukia/cld-js/readme.markdown

 Origins and license
 -------------------

-The library is extracted from the source code for Google's Chromium library at http://src.chromium.org/svn/trunk/src/third_party/cld
+The library is extracted from the source code for Google's Chromium library:

+http://src.chromium.org/svn/trunk/src/third_party/cld

 The extracted version is based on the version extracted by Mike McCandless: